-- The course is required for the student's enrolled program or certificate program at Mildred Elley - The content of the course to be transferred is equivalent to the content of the course required at Mildred Ellev - The level of the course to be transferred must be equivalent to the level of the course required at Mildred - The length, credits hours, and contact hours of the course to be transferred is equivalent to the length. credit hours, and contact hours of the course required at Mildred Ellev - The student earned a grade of "C" or better in course (at least a 2.0 on a 4.0 grading scale) - For any Anatomy and Physiology courses, the course must have been taken within five calendar years, including if taken at Mildred Elley - Transfer credit may only be granted once for any given course - An earned grade of B- or better is required for Practical Nursing Preparatory courses being transferred.
+- The course is required for the student's enrolled program or certificate program at Mildred Elley - The content of the course to be transferred is equivalent to the content of the course required at Mildred Elley - The level of the course to be transferred must be equivalent to the level of the course required at Mildred Elley - The length, credits hours, and contact hours of the course to be transferred is equivalent to the length, credit hours, and contact hours of the course required at Mildred Elley - The student earned a grade of "C" or better in course (at least a 2.0 on a 4.0 grading scale) - For any Anatomy and Physiology courses, the course must have been taken within five calendar years, including if taken at Mildred Ellev - Transfer credit may only be granted once for any given course - An earned grade of B- or better is required for Practical Nursing Preparatory courses being transferred (at least a 2.7 on a 4.0 grading scale).

-If a student has earned an associate or bachelor's degree at another institution of higher education, the student has demonstrated an appropriate level of proficiency to receive credit for GS 102 - Freshman Seminar.
+If a student has earned an associate or bachelor's degree at another institution of higher education, the student has demonstrated an appropriate level of proficiency to receive credit for HUM/GS 102 - Freshman Seminar.